Ben Bernanke: Economic views

 Bernanke has given several lectures at the London School of Economics on monetary theory and policy.
 He has written two textbooks: an intermediate-level macroeconomics textbook coauthored with Andrew Abel (and also Dean Croushore in later editions) and an introductory textbook, covering both microeconomics and macroeconomics, coauthored with Robert H. Frank.
 Bernanke was the Director of the Monetary Economics Program of the National Bureau of Economic Research and the editor of the American Economic Review.
 He is among the 50 most published economists in the world according to IDEAS/RePEc.

 Bernanke is particularly interested in the economic and political causes of the Great Depression, on which he has published numerous academic journal articles.
 Before Bernanke's work, the dominant monetarist theory of the Great Depression was Milton Friedman's view that it had been largely caused by the Federal Reserve's having reduced the money supply and has on several occasions argued that one of the biggest mistakes made during the period was to raise interest rates too early.
 In a speech on Milton Friedman's ninetieth birthday (November 8, 2002), Bernanke said:

 "Let me end my talk by abusing slightly my status as an official representative of the Federal Reserve.
 I would like to say to Milton and Anna [Schwartz, Friedman's coauthor]: Regarding the Great Depression, you're right.
 We did it.
 We're very sorry.
 But thanks to you, we won't do it again."

 Bernanke has cited Milton Friedman and Anna Schwartz in his decision to lower interest rates to zero.
 Anna Schwartz, however, was highly critical of Bernanke and wrote an opinion piece in The New York Times advising Obama against his reappointment as chairman of the Federal Reserve.
 Bernanke focused less on the role of the Federal Reserve and more on the role of private banks and financial institutions.

 Bernanke found that the financial disruptions of 1930–33 reduced the efficiency of the credit allocation process; and that the resulting higher cost and reduced availability of credit acted to depress aggregate demand, identifying an effect he called the financial accelerator.
 When faced with a mild downturn, banks are likely to significantly cut back lending and other risky ventures.
 This further hurts the economy, creating a vicious cycle and potentially turning a mild recession into a major depression.
-Economist Brad DeLong, who had previously advocated his own theory for the Great Depression, notes that the global financial crisis of 2008–2009 has raised the pertinence of Bernanke's theory.
+Economist Brad DeLong, who had previously advocated his own theory for the Great Depression, notes that the 2008 financial crisis raised the pertinence of Bernanke's theory.